 The road ahead for consumers in their smart home evolutions is paved with both promise and uncertainty.
 There is much to be gained from deploying smart home devices that can make a household more efficient in time, energy, and costs.
 But the threat of security breaches and having to sacrifice privacy – not to mention the total costs involved with deploying IoT-enabled devices – will continue to inhibit the market’s growth for the foreseeable future.

 On the supply side of the market, smart home device makers and service providers need to:

 - Demonstrate clear value by showing consumers the ways in which connected devices can work in concert to bring about newfound conveniences

 - Be mindful that consumers are sensitive to prices, security, and privacy issues

 - Remove the complexity and uncertainty that surround smart home ecosystems, build trust, and tailor their marketing efforts to the right audience

 - Do more to explore the ways in which smart home devices can enrich their lives by researching companies and products to make informed decisions

 - Talking to friends and family members that are further along in their smart home journeys can be a helpful way to better understand which products best meet their own needs

 Want to learn more about the IoT market as a whole?
-Tune in to IDC’s IoT Market Update, presented live on August 30 at 12pm ET, or on demand following the 30th.
+Tune in to IDC’s IoT Market Update, presented on August 30, 2018.